dbpedia/GSoC/2018/Mentors.md

  * Patrick Westphal (patrick.aksw, patrick.westphal@informatik.uni-leipzig.de, http://aksw.org/PatrickWestphal) is a PhD student at the AKSW Group, University of Leipzig, Germany and is combining Semantic Web technologies with machine learning techniques in the life science domain.
  * Magnus Knuth (mgns, knuth@informatik.uni-leipzig.de) lives in Berlin and Leipzig, Germany.
 He is a researcher at AKSW/KILT Group of Leipzig University and co-maintainer of DBpedia.
  * Edgard Marx (http://aksw.org/EdgardMarx) is a PhD candidate at Leipzig University, Germany.
 He is a researcher at AKSW and work on better models to IR (QA, Semantic Search, and Resource Linking) over Linked Data.
+* Mariano Rico (MarianoRico, mariano.rico@upm.es) is Senior Doctor Researcher at Universidad Politécnica de Madrid (UPM), in the Ontology Engineering Gropu (OEG).
+He is creator and responsible for the Spanish DBpedia.
+His interests include Linked Data, Machine Learning and Graph visualization.